thednp/fetch-library-data/llm/vitest.md

 WARNING

-The `resolveConfig` doesn't resolve `projects`.
-To resolve projects configs, Vitest needs an established Vite server.
+The `resolveConfig` doesn't resolve the `workspace`.
+To resolve workspace configs, Vitest needs an established Vite server.

 Also note that `viteConfig.test` will not be fully resolved.
 If you need Vitest config, use `vitestConfig` instead.